 Waiver of Counsel

 Alaska allows a minor to make a voluntary, knowing, and intelligent waiver of the right to counsel if a parent or guardian with whom the minor resides or resided before the filing of the petition concurs with the waiver.
 Alaska Ct.
 Delinq.
 R. 16(c); Alaska Stat.
 Ann. § 47.12.090(a), Alaska Sup.
 Ct.
 Delinquency R. 16(c).
 However, if the minor allegedly committed an act that would be a felony if committed by an adult, waiver of counsel may not be accepted unless the court is satisfied that the minor has consulted with an attorney before the waiver of counsel.
 Id.

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
 In Alaska, a detention hearing must occur within 48 hours of notice to the court of detention, unless the child is being held securely in correctional facilities that house adult prisoners, at which point the hearing must occur no more than 24 hours after custody begins.
-Alaska Stat. § 47.12.250.
-Provisions for the detention of juveniles are found in Alaska Stat. §§ 47.12.240, and 47.12.250, and in Alaska Sup.
+Alaska Stat. § 47.12.250(c).
+Provisions for the detention of youth are found in Alaska Stat. §§ 47.12.240 and 47.12.250, and in Alaska Sup.
 Ct.
 Delinquency R. 12 and 13.

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.